Benjikuo/Desktop-screen-pen___X.Unfinished/README.md

 <br>

 ## 🛠️ Why I Built This
-- There are times that I forget to bring my cards, which makes me wonder if I can do a magic trick on computer.
+- Sometime I need to draw on screen, it can let me note something.
-- It’s a good way to learn how Python classes work ... figuring out each one takes time, though (^_^)a.
+- It is cool to have a black board on my desktop.
-- I like to fill my desktop with interesting programs.
-They look cool.
+- I can practice using pyside to do something.

 <br>